exoplatform/exo-documentation/docs/GettingStarted.rst

 **On-site**

-This real-time notification helps you receive new information without a browser refresh.
+real-time notifications are displayed in the notification center inside eXo Platform.
+A bell icon with a ticker indicating the number of unread notifications is updated dynamically eaxh time you receive a notification without browser refresh.
 Whenever there is a new activity happening within your network, it will be pushed into your notifications menu accompanied by the number of unread messages as follows: